f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

 3. Configure the NGINX Agent

-We need to configure NGINX Agent to perform additional tasks for NGINX App Protect.
+Now you'll need to configure NGINX Agent to perform additional tasks for NGINX App Protect.

 Load the file into a file editor: